Zorvalt/Puke-Debug/README.md

 * Sequence Format: The Sequence format with quotes.
 Use %seq_number% as tag for debug info.
   * Example: `"PUKE: => %seq_number% <="`

-* Default variable exposure Format: The default variable exposure format with quotes.
+* Default Variable Exposure Format: The default variable exposure format with quotes.
 Use %name% as tag for debug info.
   * Example: `"PUKE: %name% = \" + %name%`

 * Variable exposure Formats: Variable exposure format by filetype.
 Same format as above.